-Grant is finishing his thesis at Columbia University this year with a Master’s of Fine Arts degree in Writing.
+Grant just finished his thesis at Columbia University this year with a Master’s of Fine Arts degree in Writing.
 He also holds a Master’s degree in English Literature and has dual teaching credentials in English Rhetoric/Composition and Art History/Design.
 Grant is a member of the National Education Association (NEA), holds a Cross-cultural Language and Academic Development (CLAD) certification, and has a College Reading and Language Association (CRLA) Master Tutor certificate.

 During his undergraduate career, Grant attended Arizona State University, and was a Sun Devil “Spark” award-winning athlete for their Division I wrestling program.
 In his first two years, he followed a pre-med curriculum before being hired by Arizona State’s Writing Center where he discovered his love of composition.

 “I’d never seen how important writing was until I started looking at my student’s successes and near-misses.
 Being able to present your thoughts in a way that any other person can feel on the page is hard work, and the most important work we can do in our lives—to be able to explain ourselves.”
 Grant says.